8426-ztc/Supporting_files/README.md

 Read `01_tables_and_source_data/README.md` and `04_reporting/Analysis_provenance_v12.md` before interpreting results.
 Detailed clinical tables and figures accompany the article.
 No additional clinical data are implied by the folder name source_data.

-## 🚀 Reproducibility
+## Reproducibility
-All data and results can be traced via the SHA256 manifest.
+All data and results can be traced via the SHA256 manifest.Code and aggregates support methodological inspection and aggregate consistency checks.

-## Reproducibility and access

-Code and aggregates support methodological inspection and aggregate consistency checks.
 Refitting models or recomputing patient-level metrics requires approved inputs not distributed here.
 Historical scripts may refer to the original local directory layout; they are archived research source, not a turnkey installation.
 Hosted-model responses are not guaranteed to regenerate exactly.
 Figure-generation helpers mentioned in historical code readmes are retained in the journal package, not this compact release.

+## access

 Patient-level data, predictions and instantiated prompts are restricted because they contain sensitive human-participant information.
 Qualified researchers may contact the corresponding author listed on the manuscript title page; access remains subject to institutional approval, an appropriate ethics determination and a data-use agreement.
 No unrestricted data-access commitment or reuse licence is implied.